camunda/camunda-docs-manual/content/reference/bpmn20/subprocesses/call-activity.md

 The [default behavior](#default-tenant-resolution) is the same as when resolving BPMN Process Definitions (ie. the tenant id of the calling process definition is used to resolve the called case definition.)

-In order to override the default behavior, the tenant id for resolving the called case definition can be specified explicitly using the `caseTenantId` attribute:
+In order to override the default behavior, the tenant id for resolving the called case definition can be specified explicitly using the `camunda:caseTenantId` attribute:

 ```xml
 <callActivity id="callSubProcess" camunda:caseRef="checkCreditCase"